sheik755/My-Programming-Portfolio/Excel/Sudoku_Solver/README.md

-# 🧠 Logic-Based Sudoku Solver (Excel VBA)
+# 🧠 Constraint Solver - Logic-Based Sudoku Solver (Excel VBA)
-A Sudoku solver that thinks like a human.
-Built entirely in Excel VBA.
+A rule-based constraint satisfaction engine built in Excel VBA — simulating human-like logical deduction for a Sudoku solver.
 Unlike standard solvers that use "Backtracking" (brute-force guessing), this tool attempts to solve puzzles using **logical deduction and heuristic strategies**—mimicking the way a real person plays.

 ## 🚀 Features